 Outside work I walk in the hills and dales, swim at Yearsley, attend St Edwards Church and attempt to play golf and speak French.

-Matt Boxall - Governor
+Matt Boxall - Chair of Governors

 I have two children at the school and it is a privilege, as Parent Governor, to be one of those providing the views of a parent to the governing body.